mateusfccp/magiceye/README.md

 ### Preview Layer

 The Preview Layer is, usually, used for graphical-only widgets, although it accepts any `Widget`.
 The canvas is limited to the preview area, so if the preview aspect ratio is different from the device's aspect ratio, the canvas will not include the black area.

-MagicEye provide some default preview layers through `PackageLayer`.
-An example is `PreviewLayer.grid`, which shows a grid on the preview to help with the Rule of Thirds.
+MagicEye provide some default preview layers through [`PreviewLayer`](https://pub.dev/documentation/magiceye/latest/magiceye/PreviewLayer-class.html).
+An example is [`PreviewLayer.grid`](https://pub.dev/documentation/magiceye/latest/magiceye/PreviewLayer/grid.html), which shows a grid on the preview to help with the Rule of Thirds.

-To make a custom preview layer, `previewLayer`  accepts a [Widget Function(BuildContext, PreviewLayerContext)].
-`PreviewLayerContext` provides the `allowedDirections` parameter used on MagicEye instatiation.
+To make a custom preview layer, `previewLayer`  accepts a `Widget Function(BuildContext, PreviewLayerContext)`. [`PreviewLayerContext`](https://pub.dev/documentation/magiceye/latest/magiceye/PreviewLayerContext-class.html) provides the `allowedDirections` parameter used on MagicEye instatiation.
 Also, a `direction`  stream emits info about the current device orientation.

 ### Control Layer

 The Control Layer is used to render the controls of the camera.
 Its canvas is the entire device screen.
-The parameter `controlLayer` is similar to `previewLayer`, but provides a `ControlLayerContext` instead, which gives you access to the camera functions like `takePicture`.
+The parameter `controlLayer` is similar to `previewLayer`, but provides a [`ControlLayerContext`](https://pub.dev/documentation/magiceye/latest/magiceye/ControlLayerContext-class.html) instead, which gives you access to the camera functions like [`takePicture`](https://pub.dev/documentation/magiceye/latest/magiceye/ControlLayerContext/takePicture.html).

 <hr/>